ScottLogic/OpenInferESG/Methodology.md

 # Methodology: Calculating Per-Query Energy for LLM Inference

-This methodology describes the step-by-step process from *How Hungry is AI?* for estimating the **per-query energy consumption** of an LLM in a data center.
-It includes the core equations, variable definitions, the utilization model, cloud hardware specs, and a worked example using GPT-4o.
+This methodology is based on the research paper by Jegham et al. (2025) *"How Hungry is AI?
+A Systematic Methodology for Empirical Energy and Water Consumption Analysis of Large Language Models"* [1] which presents a framework for estimating the energy consumption of Large Language Models (LLMs) during inference in data center environments.
+The approach provides a systematic way to calculate per-query energy usage, taking into account various hardware and deployment factors.
+Section 0 provides current hardware specifications for major cloud LLM deployments, which can be used as reference values in the calculations.

 > To view this as a markdown preview in VSCode press `Ctrl+Shift+V`